kframework/X86-64-semantics/docs/draft.md

 , whereas in the source code those are abstracted away.

 Other appraoch to start with the binary (or slightly higher level representation as in McSema's IR ), let call it version 1, and use the debug info from source code to add a particular attribute to get version 2.
 Now version 1 and 2 are a good candidate to check the affect of the attribute on a particular client.

+### Meta Comments
+May be we can focus on type and try to evaluate the different precision of type informations.The [paper](http://dl.acm.org/citation.cfm?id=2896499), 2016, CSUR,  is a survey on work of type inferencing binary code and gives an idea of different levels of precision that we can achieve.

 ### Immediate Challenges
 - To propagate the debug info from the binary to the decompiled IR.
 The issue here is how to propagtate the debug info in